 In order for counterpressing to be effective, It is necessary to create the right conditions ahead of time.
 If the attacking shape is too broad or disjointed, the immediate instance following a loss of possession will be equally so.
 In order to be effective in each phase of the game, the relationships between those phases must be close.

 As we’ve seen, Marco Rose’s teams typically attack in a 4-diamond-2 formation.
-The fullbacks arrive to provide width in the final third, but overall the shape can be regarded as being particularly narrow, and therefore has a high level of horizontal compaction.
-This level of compaction in central areas serves to aid their vertical focused attack, but is equally beneficial to the defensive transitions.
+The fullbacks arrive to provide width in the final third, but overall the shape can be regarded as being quite narrow, and therefore has a high level of horizontal compactness.
+This level of compactness in central areas serves to aid their vertical focused attack, but is equally beneficial to the defensive transitions.
 With large numbers around the ball in tight central spaces, an opponent who dispossesses them can be pressed easily from all angles.
 The video below highlights this effect.

 Following a misplaced pass in the final third, three Salzburg players immediately seek to close out the space surrounding the ball-occupant.
 His passing options are shut-off and he has nowhere to go in a 1v3 scenario.
 The inevitable occurs as RB recover the ball after less than two seconds before feeding the open space on the outside.
 Notice also the influence of the pressing players coming from behind the player in possession when recovering the ball, this is known as a ‘blind-side dispossession’, and is another common feature of their counterpressing game.